gammapy/gamma-cat/README.md

 The goal here is to have a fully open TeV catalog that you can download and use as you like (well, we still require attribution, see next section).

+The data here is maintained as text (YAML and ECSV) files in a git repo on Github following the model of https://astrocats.space/, so it's fully transparent and we have version history.

 The concrete motivation for Christoph Deil to start this catalog in August 2016 was to have a TeV catalog for http://gamma-sky.net , as well as for checks of all sources in the H.E.S.S.
 Galactic plane